posativ/acrylamid/docs/commands.rst

 the first command you'll execute.
 In addition to initialization it also can restore changed/deleted files if you specify the complete path as argument.

 -f, --force  don't ask, just overwrite
+--xhtml      use XHTML theme
---html5           use HTML5 layout (default)
+--html5      use HTML5 theme (default)
---xhtml           use legacy XHTML 1.1 layout
+--mako       use the Mako template engine
+--jinja2     use the Jinja2 template engine (default)

 .. raw:: html